Blue-Beaker/mte_patches/README.md

 ### Moar Tinkers
 #### Disable Mining Boost when Sneaking
 A QoL Feature, disables server-side mining speed boost of traits when sneaking, to prevent over-mining with it

 ### Industrial Foregoing
 #### Insertion Converyor Upgrade Duplication Fix
 Fixed a item duplication bug for insertion converyor upgrade.

+### Connection Timeout
+Add a timeout when it's retrieving info for some mods, prevent it from freezing the loading progress forever on a lossy internet connection.
+Supported mods:
+- Biomes o' Plenty
+- Industrial Foregoing